Skip to Main Content

 We have reached the end of the first semester of the 23-24 school year.
 I say this every year, but it is incredible how quickly time flies once we get going.
 Only yesterday, we were welcoming students and staff back from summer vacation.

 As always, there is a lot going on in the Newmarket School District but I am going to focus this communication on the 2024 school elections and budget process.
-For those who are only looking for a quick reference guide here is a link to a one-page fact sheet on the upcoming warrant.
+For those who are only looking for a quick reference guide here is a one-page fact sheet on the upcoming warrant.
 If you are looking for more information, please keep reading or visit the School District website at https://www.newmarket.k12.nh.us/school-board/election.

 There are some important dates to be aware of with regard to the election and budget process.